Pressure washing is more dangerous than many people realise.

 6. Follow Safety Instructions: It may not seem ‘cool’ to read the safety instructions.
 But it’s smart.
 Take a few minutes to read the instructions for your pressure washer.
 A few minutes of reading today can prevent hours of headaches in the future.
 Some pressure washers also require specific solutions or pressure ratings to avoid damage.

 7. Avoid Cleaning Hard-to-Reach Places: You may be tempted to pressure wash your roof, upper windows, and other hard-to-reach areas.
-Unfortunately, homeowners die doing this every year.
 Avoid cleaning hard-to-reach areas if you’re not comfortable.
 Let the professionals tackle it.

 8. Use the Appropriate Pressure for your Surface: Non-professional pressure washers may not be aware they need to use different pressure ratings for different surfaces.
 It’s true.
 You can damage your roof or siding with too much pressure, for example, weakening the structural integrity of your home.
 Use the appropriate pressure for your surface.